AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/audiences.md

    >
    >You can sort the modified list by tapping or clicking **Modified** to sort by descending order to see any newly created audiences.

-For further detail about creating segments using ContextHub, please see the [Configuring Segmentation with ContextHub](/help/sites-administering/segmentation.md) documentation.
+For further detail about creating segments using ContextHub, please see the Configuring Segmentation with ContextHub documentation. <!--For further detail about creating segments using ContextHub, please see the [Configuring Segmentation with ContextHub](/help/sites-administering/segmentation.md) documentation.-->

 ## Creating an Adobe Target Audience Using the Audience Console {#creating-an-adobe-target-audience-using-the-audience-console}